Photo Credit: Tristan Willey

 Hannah Perrin King (she/her) is a 2022-23 Writing Fellow at the Fine Arts Work Center in Provincetown, MA where she was named the inaugural Rona Jaffe Foundation Fellow, a scholarship awarded in addition to the fellowship to “an emerging woman writer of exceptional promise.”

 King’s first manuscript is a National Poetry Series finalist, and she is a 2017 Tin House Workshop Scholar.
-In 2018, King graduated with a Master in Fine Arts in Creative Writing from The New School where she was awarded a tuition scholarship and The Paul Violi Prize in Poetry.
-During her graduate studies, King became Deputy Poetry Editor for Alaska Quarterly Review, where she served from 2017-2020, aiding in the artistic and conceptual direction of each issue.
+In 2018, King graduated with a Master in Fine Arts in Creative Writing from The New School where she studied both fiction and poetry and was awarded a tuition scholarship and The Paul Violi Prize in Poetry.
+During her graduate studies, King became Deputy Poetry Editor for Alaska Quarterly Review, where she served from 2017-2020.
+In 2024, she was a member of One Story’s Writing Circle, a year-long fiction writers cohort.

-King’s work has appeared or is forthcoming in The Adroit Journal, Narrative Magazine, The Missouri Review, The Cincinnati Review, The Georgia Review, Indiana Review, North American Review, THRUSH Poetry Journal, and Best New Poets, among others.
-She currently resides with her partner in Western Massachusetts.
+King’s work has appeared or is forthcoming in The Adroit Journal, Narrative Magazine, The Missouri Review, The Cincinnati Review, The Georgia Review, Indiana Review, North American Review, Frozen Sea and twice in Best New Poets, among others.
+In 2025, King received awarded fellowships from Lighthouse Works, The Studios at MASS MoCA, and Spruceton Inn, as well as the Virginia Center for the Creative Arts, and PLAYA.
+She lives in Massachusetts.